-If you are accepted into the Health Profession Pathways program, you will participate in a variety of required and elective activities throughout your undergraduate career.
+For students accepted into the Health Profession Pathways program, you will participate in a variety of unique required and elective activities throughout your undergraduate career.

-These activities include career exploration courses, hands-on experiences in simulation labs, coaching from health professional school students, visits to campus and community health care settings, and more.
+These activities include career exploration courses, hands-on experiences in simulation labs, coaching from health professional school students, visits to health care settings, and more.

 These opportunities will help you build the knowledge, skills, and qualities (sometimes referred to as competencies) and meet the requirements necessary to be competitive for application to a health professional program.

 Your experiences in the Pathways program will be personalized based on a number of considerations - your career goals, your strengths and motivations, and your support needs.

 There are activities that all Pathways students participate in, as well as opportunities to shape your own journey so it reflects who you are, and where you want to go.

 The Health Profession Pathways program experience kicks off on July 15 with the Emerge: Summer STEM Program.
 Emerge is a four-week, residential, on-campus program that runs from July 15 - August 12.
 Pathways students will join other STEM interested PES students for this program.
 Participation in the summer program includes:

 - A $2,000 stipend

 - A one-credit UMN course, graded A-F, taught during summer